 The USTR issued its revised LIST 1, and the 25% tariffs went into effect on July 6, 2018.
 (LIST 1 represented a reduction of the original proposal based on numerous comments received.
 In total, 515 product lines were removed from the original 1,333 lines.)

 Thereafter, China's retaliatory duties were swiftly announced to negate the US action.
 On June 15th, the White House pledged to add another round of duties to compensate (LIST 2).
 The window to file LIST 1 exclusion requests to the USTR closed on October 9th, 2018.

 USTR's LIST 2

-On August 16, the USTR announced that revised LIST 2 section 301 duties will be effective on August 23, 2018.
 The Exclusion request process has also been announced.
-The deadline for such exclusion is December 18, 2018.
+The deadline for such exclusion requests falls on December 18, 2018.

 Background history: On June, 14, 2018, President Trump gave a green light to the USTR's release of the second list of additional 301 tariffs as a response to China's retaliatory duties.
 The second proposed list (LIST 2) contained 284 additional tariff lines and the announced schedule set out the dates for comments to the proposed LIST 2, as follows:

 June 29, 2018: Due date for filing requests to appear and a summary of expected testimony at the public hearing and for filing pre-hearing submissions.